 - Students who are reinstated must register before the first day of classes of the term for which they are reinstated.
 If a student does not register, registration will be blocked on the first day of classes.
 In addition, a note will be placed in the student’s file indicating that the student failed to meet the registration deadline.

 - Readmission after a second dismissal is extremely rare.
 Students dismissed two or more times who are reinstated must remain in good academic standing each semester as there will be no further reinstatements.*

-*Procedure for #5: Students who wish to petition for reinstatement must contact the student services specialist to schedule an appointment with the assistant director for student success and retention and provide a detailed plan in writing about how they plan to achieve academic success.
-If the assistant director approves the initial request, students will then be required to submit a formal petition for reinstatement by the deadline for the semester in which they plan to attend.
+*Procedure for #5: Students who wish to petition for reinstatement must email email@example.com to request an appointment with the director for academic success.
+Before the appointment, students must submit a detailed plan in writing about their plans to achieve academic success should they be allowed to return.
+If the director approves the plans, students will then be required to submit a formal petition for reinstatement by the deadline for the semester in which they plan to attend.

 Please Note: The School of Liberal Arts, School of Science, and University College, in agreement with this common policy, will honor academic probation and dismissal status from other units when students have an IU cumulative GPA below 2.0.
 Students may also be academically dismissed or released from a particular program if they do not make consistent and appropriate academic progress relevant to their fields of study.
 This is left to the discretion of the appropriate officer in the school.
 Students who are dismissed for the first time from IUPUI, IU Bloomington, Purdue, IU regional campuses, or other IUPUI schools must sit out for a minimum of one regular (fall or spring) semester and petition by the established deadlines to be eligible for reinstatement.

 How to Petition for Academic Reinstatement